Maca (Lepidium meyenii) is a native Peruvian plant growing over 4,000 m (13,000 ft) high in the Andes mountains.

 Maca is traditionally cooked by the Andean people.
 So gelatinized Maca works best for nootropic benefit.
 Ignore any advice that claims raw Maca is best.
 It’s just not true.

 Maca is available in Yellow, Red or Black and each provides unique benefits.
-Red Maca has been shown to boost learning and memory.
+Black Maca has been shown to boost learning and memory.
 And all three types of Maca provide antidepressant benefits.

 The purest Maca comes from high in the Andes of Peru.
 “Certified organic” is a bit of an oxymoron because all Maca grown in the Peruvian Andes is organic naturally.